Responsibilities Regarding the Education of Students

 The terms “home teachers” and “parents” in this document refer to parents while they are in the family role of teachers and administrators over their own children/students at home.
 Parents bear the primary responsibility and control of their students’ educations.
 Being in co-op does not change that.

-The terms “co-op teachers” and “teachers” in this document refer to the parents while they are in the role of enriching particular subjects at co-op on Friday for co-op students.
+The terms “co-op teachers” and “teachers” in this document refer to the parents while they are in the role of enriching particular subjects at co-op for co-op students.
 They are secondary to the parents in responsibility and control of the students’ educations.

 The relationship of the co-op teachers and home teachers is a cooperative one.
 They must communicate and work together for co-op to be manageable and enjoyable for the co-op teachers and for it to be an effective and productive tool for the parents and students to use.
 Teachers, parents, and students must work faithfully in each of their roles for the goal of shared and effective labor to be worthwhile.